-The weather plus our absence meant a prolonged season of garden greens and late picking of the last of the beetroots and Tuscan kale.
+As for the crops in my garden though, the weather plus our absence meant a prolonged season of garden greens and late picking of the last of the beetroots and Tuscan kale.
 Since then, thanks to our WWOOFer Maria, who launched energetically into assisting with the renewal process and preparation of beds for winter plantings.
 The carrot seed I planted then has done so well that the thinnings are looking great in their mounded rows interspersed by the garlic.
 Spring plantings have seen us with a steady supply of salad pickings, including dandelions and fennel, so handy for the digestion.
 I have snuck in a few tomatoes, all the while watchful for the hasty cover-ups required when a frost is forecast.

-Hot on the heels of our unplanned house renovation was my two week soujourn in Timor Leste with CERES Global.
+Anyway, hot on the heels of our unplanned house renovation was my two week soujourn in Timor Leste with CERES Global.
 Once more horticultural activities were to the fore and many discussions had with the locals about food growing in such a different climate.
 Its a poor country and the expected ‘hungry months’ each year when the food runs low led me to investigate their traditional food preservation practices.